urbanopt/urbanopt.github.io/README.md

 gem install bundler -v 1.17
 ```

-If necessary, create a `.gemrc` file in your home directory that contains:
+If it doesn't already exist, create a `.gemrc` file in your home directory that contains:

 ```yml
 :backtrace: false